feature-engine/feature_engine/docs/user_guide/encoding/StringSimilarityEncoder.rst

 The encoder has three options on dealing with missing values, specified by parameter `handle_missing`:
   1. Ignore NaNs (option `ignore`) - will leave NaN in resulting dataframe after transformation.
-     Could be useful, if the next step in the pipeline will be imputer or ML algortih with imputing capabilities.
+     Could be useful, if the next step in the pipeline will be imputer or ML algorithm with imputing capabilities.
   2. Impute NaNs (option `impute`) - will impute NaN with an empty string, most of the time it will be represented as 0 in resulting dataframe.
 This is the default option.
   3. Raise an error (option `error`) - will raise an error if NaN is present during `fit`, `transform` or